elliotclowes/learnt.me/Rules for Life.md

 ## General

+I don’t care how ‘advanced’ your society is or how many decades of relative peace you’ve had, a large or world war is always potentially just around the corner.
+Act accordingly and don’t take life for granted.

+---

-One of the biggest takeaways you’ll learn from reading history is the constant cycles.
+One of the biggest takeaways you’ll learn from reading history is the constant cycles and repeating patterns.
+You’re unlikely to be experiencing anything new.
+By reading history you learn to spot these past patterns in your own time and react accordingly.

 ---